 - · the Start condition is aborted,

 - · the BCLIF flag is set and

-- the MSSP module is reset to its Idle state (Figure 17-26).
+- the MSSP module is reset to its Idle state (Figure 16-26).

 The Start condition begins with the SDA and SCL pins deasserted.
-When the SDA pin is sampled high, the Baud Rate Generator is loaded from SSPADD<6:0> and counts down to 0.
+When the SDA pin is sampled high, the Baud Rate Generator is loaded from SSPADD<6:0> and counts down to '0'.
 If the SCL pin is sampled low while SDA is high, a bus collision occurs because it is assumed that another master is attempting to drive a data '1' during the Start condition.

-If the SDA pin is sampled low during this count, the BRG is reset and the SDA line is asserted early (Figure 17-28).
+If the SDA pin is sampled low during this count, the BRG is reset and the SDA line is asserted early (Figure 16-28).
 If, however, a '1' is sampled on the SDA pin, the SDA pin is asserted low at the end of the BRG count.
-The Baud Rate Generator is then reloaded and counts down to 0; if the SCL pin is sampled as '0' during this time, a bus collision does not occur.
+The Baud Rate Generator is then reloaded and counts down to '0' and during this time, if the SCL pins are sampled as '0', a bus collision does not occur.
 At the end of the BRG count, the SCL pin is asserted low.